isomerpages/cris-corp/index.md

 ---
 layout: homepage
 title: Consortium for Clinical Research and Innovation, Singapore (CRIS)
-description: >-
-  The Consortium for Clinical Research and Innovation Singapore (CRIS),

-  a wholly-owned subsidiary of MOH Holdings, was established in 2020 with

-  the goal of strengthening synergies and developing strategies for national clinical research and translation programmes that are under the stewardship of

-  the Ministry of Health (MOH).
+description: The Consortium for Clinical Research and Innovation Singapore (CRIS) strengthens synergies and develops strategies for national clinical research and translation programmes that are under the stewardship of the Ministry of Health.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""